sandra-ntsoele/abacus/README.md

 # abacus
+The infamous programming challenge for beginners a Calculator.
-A console calculator.
-Performing the most simple mathematical operations: addition, subtraction, multiplication, division.
+This is my version...
+It performs the basic mathematical operations: addition, subtraction, multiplication, division.